pathtofile/Sealighter/docs/SCENARIOS.md

 }
 ```

-Start Sealighter, and ocne the trace has started run `shellcaller.exe` - It should launch
+Start Sealighter, and once the trace has started run `shellcaller.exe` - It should launch
 a `notepad.exe` process, and you should get an output similar to below (but with different numbers):
 ```
 Base address: 0x00B80000